eaprelsky/infodynamics/book/12_revolutionary_education.md

 *"Education is the most powerful weapon which you can use to change the world."* - Nelson Mandela

-*"Information physics gives us the precision targeting to make that weapon devastatingly effective."* - The Future of Learning
+*"Information dynamics gives us the precision targeting to make that weapon devastatingly effective."* - The Future of Learning

 ---

 ## Implementation Roadmap

-The transformation of education through information physics requires systematic, evidence-based implementation:
+The transformation of education through information dynamics requires systematic, evidence-based implementation:

 **Phase 1: Research and Development (Years 1-3)**
 - Validation of cognitive circuit assessment tools